© 2020 Baptist Health. All Rights Reserved.

 And Americans do love their caffeine.
 According to the International Food Information Council Foundation, about 85% of U.S. adults consume it every day in some form, such as a fancy mocha in the morning or a candy bar munched as an afternoon snack.

 Caffeine acts as a mild stimulant for the central nervous system and the heart.
 It temporarily changes how the body and brain work, giving them a jolt of energy.
 The energy boost happens quickly—it's strongest about an hour after taking in caffeine.
-But caffeine leaves quickly too: After about six hours, it's metabolized and gone.
+After about four to six hours, your body has metabolized about half of the caffeine you've consumed, according to the U.S. Food and Drug Administration.

 How much is too much?